digital-archives/HISTGA1011/slides/week_08_slide_deck.md

 ## Definition
 # Accessibility

-In the context of digital archives, **accessibility** commonly refers to the general discoverability and ease of use of online archival collection, enabling equal or equivalent access to archival facilities and services for people with disabilities, and minimizing or eliminating barriers.
+In the context of digital archives, **accessibility** commonly refers to the general discoverability and ease of use of online special collection, enabling equal or equivalent access to archival facilities and services for people with disabilities, and minimizing or eliminating barriers.
 Accessibility should be integral to institutional cultures, workflows, and services.

 <!--presenter notes